aladrin/tardis/README.md

 # Incremental direct backup to Amazon S3
-This backs up directly over the wire.
+This backs up and encrypts directly over the wire.
 No staging required.
+No unencrypted data over SSL that can leak to man in the middle.
 When run with the dump option, the following files will be transferred to Amazon S3:
 * File system dump: zstandard compression, chacha encryption, saved to deep archive
 * File listing of files in the dump, not encrypted